Brand development that increases sales velocity, guaranteed.

 1. Don’t rely exclusively on written documentation.

 We realize that, in the era of remote projects, the days of the friendly local graphic designer are well nigh gone, but text or instant messaging will invariably fail to convey the nature of the client’s wants.
-A nuanced change in the tenor of one’s voice or a sigh speak volumes, and these little inflections can prevent you from making horrible, costly miscalculations.
+A nuanced change in the tenor of one’s voice or a sigh speaks volumes, and these little inflections can prevent you from making horrible, costly miscalculations.

 However, at some point, it is good to have the goals of the client delineated in an indelible record that you can reference if a client with psychopathic tendencies tries to issue any denials about what he or she originally stated.
 Nevertheless, to get the ball rolling on the right foot, if we may mix our metaphors, talk to your client.